Account & Password Security

 Your password cannot be the same as your last 10 passwords.

-Staff and Faculty must change their passwords every 6 months.
+Staff, Students, and Faculty must change their passwords every 90 days.

 NEVER give out your password to anyone.
 If you think you have a need to give out your password, contact Technology Services and we will come up with an alternative plan that works for you.